Herbert Hannam: Career

-Hannam became famous in connection with the notorious Teddington Towpath Murders in 1953.
+Hannam became famous in connection with the notorious Towpath murders in 1953.
 During the trial, defence counsel Peter Rawlinson cross-examined Hannam at length, opening large holes in his evidence on how the confession said to have been made by the accused was obtained.
-In view of police methods of the time and Hannam's book expressing the opinion that the law sometimes must be ignored by detectives, it is not unlikely that the confession had not been obtained as Hannam suggested.
+In view of police methods of the time and Hannam's book expressing the opinion that the law sometimes must be ignored by detectives, the confession Hannam alleged at trial he had obtained, in addition to the dubious account as to how the primary physical evidence against the perpetrator—the axe alleged to have been used in the murders—was conveniently discovered by police, are likely fabricated evidence against an individual whom police suspected was the perpetrator but had been unable to prove other than via illicit means.

 In 1956, Hannam took charge of the investigation of the activities of John Bodkin Adams, who Hannam suspected of being a serial killer and who worked in Eastbourne.
 He was assisted by Detective Sergeant Charles Hewett.
 At an early stage in the investigation, Hannam believed he had discovered Adams' modus operandi: first to make his victims drug addicts, then to influence them to change their wills in his favour and finally to give them a lethal dose of opiates.
 Between August and October 1956, Hannam collected a significant number of witness statements from the nurses and relatives of Adams' deceased former patients that indicated that they had been heavily drugged by Adams, had been injected with unknown substances and had become comatose or unresponsive, and he confided to a reporter that he was convinced that Adams was a serial killer who had killed fourteen people.
 However, his Chief Superintendent and divisional Commander initially considered that his case was speculative, based on rumour and could not be proved.